sleepingkiwi/wordpress-docker/readme.md

 # 127.0.0.1 example-site.local
 ```

+Now you also need to add your local URL under VIRTUAL_HOST: for the WordPress image.
+Replace `example-site.local` with the name you just added to /etc/hosts

-Now you should be able to access your image (when it's running) on `http://example-site.local:PORT`
+Now if you run docker-compose up (and the proxy is running) you should be able to access your image (when it's running) on `http://example-site.local`

 ### Set up an ssl cert for that local domain